 Wherever possible, ARRL HQ will honor an invitation from the ARRL-affiliated convention sponsor for a speaker from the staff.
 Given the ever-increasing cost of travel, however, this will not always be possible.

 All requests for having an ARRL staffer attend your event should come through ARRL's Convention Program Manager who will then contact your Division Director for approval.
 All requests should also suggest the speaker or topic most widely desired by the sponsors, with an alternate or two.
-Give HQ as much notice as possible, at least a few months: Staff attempt to combine convention travel with visits to affiliated clubs to get most efficient use of each travel dollar.
+Give HQ as much notice as possible, at least a few months.